ZacSweers/inspector/README.md

 `@ValidatedBy(SomeValidator.class)` - Use this to designate that this should be validated by another validator.

-### auto-value-inspector
+### inspector-compiler

 Features:
+- Annotation processor that generates validator implementations
+- Supports a service-loader-based extensions API via `InspectorExtension`
 - Works just like auto-value-gson or auto-value-moshi
 - Has support for Android support annotations and RAVE annotations
-  - Will also grep final fields from the top-level AutoValue class for RAVE annotations

-Simply add a static `Validator`-returning method to your model.
+Simply add a static `Validator`-returning method to your model and be sure to annotate it with something to look for, such as `@AutoValue` (this can be done automatically via the `inspector-autovalue-compiler-extension`).

 ```java
 @AutoValue